fmhy/bot/README.md

 This code is for FreeMediaBotYeah, a Dicord bot made specifically for the FMHY Discord server.
 It provides numerous utilities and other tools to help keep the server running like a well-oiled machine.

-Note: You **shouldn't** selfhost this, nor support will be provided.
-The source code here is provided for educational and development purposes.
+**Note:** This source code is provided as-is for educational and development purposes only.
+You **shouldn't** self-host this.
+Support will not be provided if you choose to do so.

 ## Usage